Fact is, home prices cannot outrun wages forever.

 That “shortage” at the low end exists because prices have outrun incomes.
 There is no magic to it.
 The market can fix that when sellers are motivated enough to make deals and cut prices across the spectrum to where the buyers are.
 This doesn’t happen overnight.
 It happens over the years, market by market.
 And eventually it shows up in the national averages.

 There is a whole generation looking forward to the moment when they can afford to buy a home in these out-of-whack markets, though that’s still a while off.
-Those are the buyers of the future – and eventually prices will have to meet them.
+Those are the buyers of the future – and eventually prices will have to meet them (some good listings in Vaughan).
 There are a host of other economic benefits triggered by lower home prices, such as buyers having more money left over to spend on other things, which would give other parts of the economy a sorely needed boost.
 Gradually unwinding some of the home-price inflation of recent years is not the end of the world.

 The signs are now everywhere.
 Read… Mortgage Applications Drop Despite Lower Mortgage Rates: Industry is Baffled